3 Ways to Drill a Hole in Ice Without an Auger

 Continue drilling until the chainsaw blade has cut through the ice.
 Keep in mind that the thickness of the ice may vary, so adjust your drilling technique accordingly.
 Once the blade has fully penetrated the ice, you can remove the chainsaw from the hole.

-See also Best drill homebase
+See also Best angle drill guide

 7. Clear the Hole